mkotsovoulou/ods6001a/labs/lab6_2/README.md

 python lab6_2.py
 ```

-Check that your code produces correct results.
+Check that your code produces correct results, that is a balance of 850.0

 ```
+850.0
 ```

 {% next %}